 This page details the Serious Incident Response Scheme (SIRS) for aged care consumers.
-For information on Serious Incident Response Scheme (SIRS) for aged care providers please visit this providers information page.
+For information on the SIRS for aged care providers, please visit the SIRS providers information page.

 What is the Serious Incident Response Scheme (SIRS)?

 As an aged care consumer, you have the right to safe and quality care and to live without abuse or neglect.

 The Serious Incident Response Scheme (SIRS) is a new Government initiative to help reduce the risk of abuse and neglect for people living or staying in a residential aged care home.

 The scheme requires aged care providers to identify, record, manage, resolve, and report all serious incidents that occur or are alleged or suspected to have occurred, in a residential aged care service.

 The SIRS requires every residential aged care service to have in place an effective incident management system – a documented set of protocols, processes, and standard operating procedures – to manage all incidents, respond to incidents, and take steps to make sure they do not happen again.
 The incident management system covers a broader range of non-reportable incidents and includes incidents that involve staff or visitors.